 Is a settlement agreement the same as a compromise agreement?

 Yes.
 ‘Compromise’ agreement is the old name and you will still hear it used.
 The name was changed some years ago with the intention, presumably, of making the purpose clearer.
 The change was cosmetic, however.
 The substance remains the same.

 Contact our settlement agreement solicitors

 We are specialist employment solicitors, based in central Manchester.
 We have been advising and negotiating settlement agreements on our clients’ behalf for over 30 years.

-It can often be very difficult to negotiate with a disgruntled employee where tempers are often frayed and emotions take control.
-Our specialist support and guidance helps ensure that our clients achieve a satisfactory resolution allowing them to get on with running their business
+Our specialist support and guidance helps ensure that our clients achieve a satisfactory resolution allowing all parties to move on.

 For help and assistance on any queries relating to settlement agreements, please contact our employment team on 0161 832 6131 or fill out our online enquiry form.